Front view of the Count Returns to his Bat Wing Halloween home complete with a twisted tree and gravestones landscaping

 Copy the pattern for the Bat Wing Halloween House onto cardboard, score the fold lines, cut out

-Download the pattern from the Paper Glitter Glue library.
+Download the pattern from the Paper Glitter Glue library in either October 2018 or September 2021 section of the library (same pattern in both sections).
 Then print on paper or cardstock.
 Now transfer the pattern to the cardboard.
 For this, I use transfer paper (used to be called carbon paper).
 Score the fold lines first, then cut the pattern out.

 Probably should have just cut out one circular window for the middle gable only.

-Here's where I always feel guilty because I don't cut out windows by hand.
-I have an arbor press and dies that I use to cut out the windows.
+Here's where I always feel guilty because I don't cut out windows by hand anymore.
+I have used an arbor press and dies to cut out the windows.
 You can read about the window technique here.
-That's one reason I don't draw the windows on the patterns - because if you have to cut them by hand, you probably aren't going to cut out as many windows.

 Prime and paint the house and roof piece or add siding or stamp a design on the house